X

 Historical Development and Milestones

-The development of PIC technology has been marked by significant milestones.
+Significant milestones have marked the development of PIC technology.
 The concept of integrating photonic functions onto a single chip emerged in the 1960s, but it was not until the late 20th century that advances in material science and fabrication techniques made PICs feasible.

 The first commercial PICs appeared in the 1980s, primarily in telecommunications.
-Since then, the field has seen rapid progress, with key developments such as the introduction of silicon photonics, advancements in fabrication techniques, and the integration of PICs with electronic circuits, paving the way for modern applications.
+Since then, the field has seen rapid progress, with key developments such as silicon photonics, advancements in fabrication techniques, and the integration of PICs with electronic circuits, paving the way for modern applications.

 Technical Specifications